yutianjian/yutianjian.github.io/index.md

 Bridge score calculator for bridge scoring when you play bridge.

-## (6) Chess PGN Viewer
+## (6) Chess Baron

 ![图标](ChessPGN.png)

-Chess PGN Viewer is macOS Version, iPGNViewer is for iPad/iPhone (iOS).
+Chess Baron is macOS Version, iChessBaron is for iPad/iPhone (iOS).

-Chess PGN Viewer is an application which allows to view PGN format chess games and visualizes moves from its notation.
+Chess Baron is a iMac application which allows you to view and create PGN format chess games and visualizes moves from its notation.

-After 10 thousands pgn files test, App can read most of them normally and works fine.
+It has training mode.

+You can create and save your own chess PGN files with PGN Maker.

+App can Show comments if the PGN file including comments, and Insert comments when you create PGN file.

 Features

 1) Multiple games per PGN file.
 2) Displaying PGN Game Contents.
 3) Visualizing Chess Moves From Notation.
+4) Training Mode.
+5) Flip board and change board color.

-4) Paste pgn file to the view and save it.
+6) Paste Move History string into the textview,  then visualizes moves, and save the string.
+7)  Create and save your own chess PGN files.
+8)  Support edit chess position for ending game.
+9) Show comments if the PGN file including comments.
+10) Insert comments when you create PGN file.
+11)  App includes thousands of game collection.

 ## (7) Sudoku Baron